18 August 2023

 Collection of semi-structured interview data for a grounded theory study

-Data triangulation (e.g., using observation data) in the context of a grounded theory study
+Data triangulation (e.g.: using observation data) in the context of a grounded theory study

 Data analysis using grounded theory-based coding techniques

-Rigour and reflexivity in the context of grounded theory methodology
+Rigor and reflexivity in the context of grounded theory methodology

 Basics of reporting grounded theory studies